-- 1. Use and/or possession of unauthorized material or technological devices during an examination (any written or oral work submitted for evaluation and/or grade). - 2.
-Obtaining assistance with or answers to examination questions from another person with or without that person's knowledge. - Furnishing assistance with or answers to examination questions to another person. - 4.
+- 1. Use and/or possession of unauthorized material or technological devices during an examination, any written or oral work submitted for evaluation and/or grade. - 2.
+Obtaining assistance with or answers to examination questions from another person with or without that person's knowledge. - 3.
+Furnishing assistance with or answers to examination questions to another person. - 4.
 Possessing, using, distributing or selling unauthorized copies of an examination or computer program. - 5.
 Representing as one's own an examination taken by another person. - 6.
-Taking an examination in place of another person. - Obtaining unauthorized access to the computer files of another person or agency and/or altering or destroying those files.
+Taking an examination in place of another person. - 7.
+Obtaining unauthorized access to the computer files of another person or agency and/or altering or destroying those files.
+Utilizing Artificial Intelligence (AI) to complete any work associated with the program such as an assignment, in class activity, paper or research without prior consent of the instructor and/or faculty member.